JohnEFP/FPUA21/theOppositeOfFilter.md

-### Lets analize the "Oposite of Filter using Fold" problem
+### Let's analyze the "Oposite of Filter using Fold" problem

 ```haskell
 pairIfEven :: Integer -> [Integer]
 pairIfEven i = if even i then [i] else [i-1, i+1]
 ```

-Using concatMap we can get the opposite effect to filter, we actually get a higer cardinality...
+Using concatMap we can get the opposite effect of filter, we actually get a higer cardinality...
 ```haskell
 concatMap pairIfEven [1,2,3,4]
 -- [0,2,2,2,4,4]
 ```
-Lets look at the actual implementation of concatMap
+Let's look at the actual implementation of concatMap

 ```haskell
 concatMap    :: (a -> [b]) -> [a] -> [b]